szagoruyko/torch-opencv-demos/README.md

 Torch7-OpenCV demos
 ==================

+Real-time demos that use deep convolutional neural networks to classify and caption what they see in real-time from a webcam stream.

 All demos use CPU, but it's trivial to fix them to work with CUDA or OpenCL.

 Quick install on OS X: